 Export MySQL Database to Excel or CSV file

-To export MySQL database to excel or CSV file, just go to the drop-down box as shown below.
+To export, the MySQL database to an excel or CSV file just goes to the drop-down box as shown below.
 Then, select any format.

 After selecting the format, just click on the ‘Go’ button and Done.

 Now, let’s see how to import MySQL database using phpMyAdmin.

 How to Import MySQL Database using phpMyAdmin

 Before going to import the database, you must have a MySQL database exported already in .sql format or any other format that phpMyAdmin supports.

 As you know, we have already exported the MySQL database in the first step of this tutorial.
 Let’s import it: